orangewise/policify/README.md

 ## Usage

-### Bundle up the module you need would like to use in Apigee Edge
+### Bundle up the node module you would like to use in Apigee Edge

 #### Create a policify module